 This guide takes a look at common used car buying scams and ways to avoid them.
 We’ve gathered input from various experts, including the Federal Trade Commission, BBB, as well as Detective Tim Lohman, who solves forgery, fraud and financial crimes in Southern California.

-Five Common Used Car Buying Scams and How to Avoid Them
+Seven Common Used Car Buying Scams and How to Avoid Them

 1. Title Washing

 After a car has been damaged beyond reasonable repair, due to things like hurricanes, catastrophic weather or a bad crash, the car is referred to as a salvage vehicle/title because of the potential trouble with the car down the road.
 Title washing is a car selling scam that rids the vehicle of its salvaged status.

 How to Avoid: Obtain a vehicle history report from a reputable source such as the National Insurance Crime Bureau’s VIN Check, CarFax or AutoCheck before you buy any vehicle.
 Understanding what the used car has been through before you make a purchase is imperative.

 Unscrupulous dealers sometimes make the trade-in amount disappear in a maze of paperwork and numbers.
 The dealer might also offer a certain amount for the trade-in, no matter the car’s condition, in spite of current rebates or other incentives that could have reduced the car’s purchase price.
 Then the dealer takes the trade-in and sells it for a few hundred dollars more than what they gave as the guaranteed trade-in amount.

 How to Avoid: Don’t accept the initial trade-in program the dealer has to offer.
 Know, in advance, the value of your trade-in no matter the car’s condition.
 Ask for a contract, with the amount that your trade-in itemized, to reflect the “all in” cost of acquiring the car.
 Make sure the trade in value is reflected throughout all of your buying paperwork.

 3. Negative Equity